Financial Psychologist & Certified Financial Therapist™

 *Inspired by the work of Nobel Prize-winning psychologist Daniel Kahneman on judgment, bias, and decision-making.

-My mission is to help people understand their relationship with money so they can make more intentional, values-driven choices instead of staying stuck in old fears and inherited patterns.
+My mission is to help people understand their relationship with wealth so they can make more intentional, values-driven choices.

-Money and success do not always feel the way we thought they would.
-Many of my clients are thoughtful, high-functioning professionals who seem successful on the outside but feel burdened, stuck, or unsettled underneath.
+Money and success may not feel the way we thought they would.
+Many of my clients are high-functioning professionals who appear “successful” on the outside but feel stuck underneath.

 You may find yourself asking: